mlanza/atomic/README.md

-# Cloe
+# Atomic
-An immutable-first, protocol-oriented library inspired by ClojureScript and which integrates with native types like objects and arrays.
-Transducers included.
+An wholemeal approach for building up programs which treats native JavaScript objects and arrays as immutables.

+* composable
+* immutable-first
+* protocol-oriented
+* Clojure-inspired
+* functional reactive programming
+* transducers